 - create real social change.

-We continue to seize all opportunities for influencing government and creating real social change for families who experience domestic violence.
+We continue to seize all opportunities for influencing government and creating real social change for families who experience domestic abuse.
 We do this in many ways including:

 - responding to government consultations